Going to a Prom FAQs

 Season Ticket-holders also benefit from guaranteed entrance to the Last Night (until 20 minutes before the concert).

 Important information: Season Ticket- and Promming Pass-holders arriving at the Hall less than 20 minutes before a concert are not guaranteed entry and should join the back of the Day Queue.

-Season Ticket holders for the Arena should queue on the South Steps, East Side.
+Season Ticket holders for the Arena should queue on The Queen's Steps, East Side.
 Season ticket holders for the Gallery, queue outside Door 2.

 Season Tickets are non-transferable and two passport-sized photographs must

-Season Tickets and Promming Passes are not valid for concerts at Cadogan Hall.
+Season Promming Tickets are not valid for concerts at Cadogan Hall.

 - Weekend Promming Passes